Optimize log queries in Azure Monitor

 //Scans the SecurityEvent table twice and perform expensive join SecurityEvent | where EventID == 4624 //Login event | summarize LoginCount = count() by Account | join ( SecurityEvent | where EventID == 4688 //Process execution event | summarize ExecutionCount = count(), ExecutedProcesses = make_set(Process) by Account ) on Account

 //Scan only once with no join SecurityEvent | where EventID == 4624 or EventID == 4688 //early filter | summarize LoginCount = countif(EventID == 4624), ExecutionCount = countif(EventID == 4688), ExecutedProcesses = make_set_if(Process,EventID == 4688) by Account

-Another case where subqueries are unnecessary is pre-filtering for parse operator to make sure that it processes only records that match specific pattern.
-This is unnecessary as the parse operator and other similar operators return empty results when the pattern doesn't match.
-Here are two queries that return exactly the same results while the second query scan data only once.
+Another case where subqueries are unnecessary is pre-filtering for a parse operator to make sure that it processes only records that match a specific pattern.
+They're unnecessary because the parse operator and other similar operators return empty results when the pattern doesn't match.
+The following two queries return exactly the same results, but the second query scans the data only once.
 In the second query, each parse command is relevant only for its events.
-The extend operator afterwards shows how to refer to empty data situation.
+The

 //Scan SecurityEvent table twice union( SecurityEvent | where EventID == 8002 | parse EventData with * "<FilePath>" FilePath "</FilePath>" * "<FileHash>" FileHash "</FileHash>" * | distinct FilePath ),( SecurityEvent | where EventID == 4799 | parse EventData with * "CallerProcessName\">" CallerProcessName1 "</Data>" * | distinct CallerProcessName1 )